lolaedun/meditation/README.md

 - [Canva](https://www.canva.com/) to design mood board and video for the website.
 - [ColourLovers](https://www.colourlovers.com/palettes) to find inspiration for my colour palette.

-### Languages
-- This project uses HTML, CSS and JavaScript programming languages.

 ## **Testing**